 Applicants are advised that the registration process occurs on a first-come first-serve basis, as admission is limited to space availability.
 Prospective enrollees should prepare to begin the registration process several months prior to each semester.
 The Registration Process is conducted in several phases.
 If a parent or guardian is unable to participate in the initial enrollment process, they are cautioned that there may not be available vacancies during the final period.
-For those interested in attending summer classes, the Children's Center provides a summer program if a sufficient numbers of children are available for service.
-The hours of operation during the summer months are: Monday - Thursday from 8:00 a.m. - 4:00 p.m.
+For those interested in attending summer classes, the Children's Center provides a summer program if a sufficient number of children are available for service.

-For more information, please click here or contact: 475 Grand Concourse, Room A-109A Bronx, NY 10451

-P: (718) 518 - 4176
+For more information, please click here or contact: 475 Grand Concourse, Room A-109A Bronx, NY 10451 P: (718) 518 - 4176

 F: (718) 518 - 4173